 18. Take Care Of Your Child’s Mental Health:

-Though all parents strive to fulfill all the needs of their kids, most of them pay very less attention towards their mental health.
+Though all parents strive to fulfill all their kids’ needs, most of them pay less attention to their mental health.
 If your kid has a medical condition or if you have troubling domestic issues, then it can affect their mental health.
-Stay in touch with your kid’s teacher and keep a track of your kid’s activities to detect any issues at an earlier stage (13).
+Stay in touch with their teacher and keep track of the activities to detect any problems at an earlier stage (13).
 If you are worried, raise your concerns to school staff or your child’s pediatrician, who can help connect you with the right professional help.

 19. Teach The Use Of Safety Equipment: